hlf20010508/telegram-onedrive/README.md

 - Set this bot as Admin, and give it all rights like this
     <img width="330" alt="image" src="https://github.com/hlf20010508/telegram-onedrive/assets/76218469/d5fc1130-493e-47fb-9c45-67c328470692">

-If you don't follow these steps, the bot may not works.
+If you don't follow these steps, the bot may not work.

 ### Authorization Steps
 - Send `/auth`.